-1.1 The Policies, Sites and Places Plan (PSP Plan) is the final document in the current South Gloucestershire Local Plan.
+1.1 The Policies, Sites and Places Plan (PSP Plan) forms part of the South Gloucestershire Local Plan.
 The Local Plan comprises the Joint Waste Core Strategy (adopted 2011) and Core Strategy (adopted 2013).
-This document will update and replace the previous South Gloucestershire Local Plan (adopted 2006) and Minerals & Waste Local Plan (adopted 2002) and will guide future planning decisions in the district.
+This document updates and replaces the previous South Gloucestershire Local Plan (adopted 2006) and Minerals and Waste Local Plan (adopted 2002) and will guide future planning decisions in the district.